 The theme of transience behind the design is a comment on our short-lived allegiance to things, due to ‘the constant expansion of opportunity’ driven by the internet.
 As the ‘Trash Me’ name denotes, the lamp has an ephemeral existence: the owner is encouraged to recycle it after it’s no longer useful or desired.
 The lamp can be easily disassembled and the parts reused or recycled.

 Netherlands-based LetoLab specialise in making objects produced by laser cutting and 3D printing.
-Using parametric design means they can use algorithms (within chosen or randomly generated parameters) as well as handcrafting, to create one of kind products.
+They create one of a kind products using parametric design (design using algorithmic thinking) as well as handcrafting.
 It’s hard to believe this organically shaped Floating Ball lampshade is made from corrugated cardboard.
 Available to order on Etsy*.

 Pulplites by Dear Human